-Here’s a list of all the best places to buy cute maternity clothes for pregnancy (online and in-store) along with the best maternity jeans.
+Here’s a list of all the best places to buy cute maternity clothes for pregnancy (online and in-store) along with the best maternity jeans in 2020.

 Congratulations on your pregnancy!
 Whether you’re a few weeks or a few months along, it’s worth it to start thinking about your maternity wardrobe.

 My first pregnancy I held out as long as I could until I got maternity clothes and that was the worst mistake.
 Second time around I was in maternity jeans by seven weeks.

 Here is a pretty comprehensive list of maternity stores that you can order from online, as well as some new maternity renting options.